Facebook api

 end

 The scope parameter is optional, and specifies what permissions you would like your authentication to request.
-A list of all possible permissions and their uses can be found here.
+Here’s a list of all possible permissions and their uses.
 The above code will be used with a view that has a simple “Login with Facebook” link that hits the /users/auth/facebook url.

 /views/devise/sessions/new/html.erb